➡️ If the thought of promoting your writing gives you the heebie-jeebies, make sure to download my free 3-page guide, Sharing Without The Cringe.

 What I do know, however, is that I’m still bursting with ideas.
 I have goals.
 I have targets, some moving.
 I know what I want to achieve and I can see a pathway there.
 Ultimately, I want to keep delivering for the awesome community that’s springing up around my publications.
 I want to continue helping others as much as possible.

+In light of that, I really hope this little update was useful.
 Before you go, please chuck a question into the comments below and I’ll do my best to answer it.
 And if you can, give this post a quick restack.

 Cheers! 😊